rsyslog/rsyslog/source/configuration/modules/impstats.rst

    time the statistics records will come in as expected and actually will be bracketed by the BEGIN and END messages.
-Consequently, if an application can handle occasional out-of-order delivery (e.g. by graceful degradation), bracketing may actually be a great solution for many use cases.
+Consequently, if an application can handle occasional out-of-order delivery (e.g. by graceful degradation), bracketing may actually be a great solution.
    It is, however, very important to know and handle out of order delivery.
-For most real-world deployments, a good way to handle out of order delivery is to ignore unexpected records and use the previous value for ones missing in the current block.
+For most real-world deployments, a good way to handle it is to ignore unexpected records and use the previous values for ones missing in the current block.
 To guard against two or more blocks being mixed, it may also be a good idea to never reset a value to a lower bound, except when that lower bound is seen consistantly (which happens due to a